cr0t/lexin/experiments/README.md

 ### Run Livebook

-Now we can simply run the server (preferrably from the root directory of this repository or from the `experiments/`):
+Now we can simply run the server (preferably from the root directory of this repository or from the `experiments/`):

 ```console